How Much Does It Cost To Repair a Chain Link Fence in 2025?

 How to Fix a Sagging Fence

-It usually only takes a shovel, concrete and struts to fix sagging.
-Occasionally, you’ll need to replace the post if it’s suffered damage.
+Fixing a sagging fence requires a shovel, concrete, and struts.
+You may need to replace the post if it has suffered damage.
 A handyman will follow these steps:

 1. Identify the damaged or sagging area.